-This first medicine to come onto the market is sometimes called the originator brand.
+Some people call this first medicine to come onto the market the originator brand.

 What difference will using a generic medicine make?

-For consumers, the main difference between generic and brand medicines is likely to be how much they have to pay for the medicine.
-Generics are less expensive to make, and that means they tend to be less expensive to buy.
+For you, the main difference between the originator and a generic is likely to be cost.
+Generic brands cost less to make, and that means they tend to cost less to buy.